The most important ‘self’ concept: Self-Worth

 - What you achieve—we frequently use achievements to determine someone’s worth (whether it’s our own worth or someone else’s), such as success in business, scores on exams, or placement in a marathon or other athletic challenge.

 Here’s what we SHOULD NOT be measuring

-At Life Coach SOS we’re on a mission to correct misunderstandings and misperceptions about self-worth.
+It’s important to correct misunderstandings and misperceptions about self-worth.
 Instead of listing all the factors that go into self-worth, we outline what does not determine your self-worth (or, what should not determine your self-worth):

 - Your to-do list: Achieving goals is great and it feels wonderful to cross off things on your to-do list, but it doesn’t have a direct relationship with your worth as a human;